raspberrypilearning/electricity-generation/en/step_6.md

 ## Create the resource variables

-In this step you are going to create new resource variables for the **3rd Country** sprite.
+In this step, you are going to create new resource variables for the **3rd Country** sprite.
 You will then add values to the variables and then use those values to draw the column for the **3rd Country** sprite.
 You need to use local variables so that updating the value for one sprite will not change it for the others.

 First you will create a variable for non-renewable resources.